SDU-eScience/UCloud/provider-integration/im2/docs/src/procedures/procedures_intro.md

 ![](./SecurityFlowUpdate.png)

 Our GitHub issue tracker is not used for security incidents, given that it is public.
-Instead, our Jira incident service desk is used for this purpose.
+Instead, we keep track of our incidents on our status page where admins have access to an incident tracker.

 ## Internal Audits